jdevries3133/nvim_config/README.md

 ## Colors

-Catppuccin requires a terminal emulator with TrueColor support. macOS's default "Terminal.app," for example, does not support this. iTerm2 is an alternative.
+Some install colorschemes require a terminal emulator with TrueColor support. macOS's default "Terminal.app," for example, does not support this. iTerm2 is an alternative.
+Usually, I have a TrueColor-required theme set as my default, so feel free to change the colorscheme in `./lua/neovim_conf.lua` to change the colorscheme.
-It's easy to tweak this config for terminals that don't support TrueColor if you don't want to move to one:

-1. Remove Catppuccin from the plugins in ./plugins.vim
-2. Use any other color scheme; the plugin file is annotated with which ones work on any (256 color) terminal